 The .NET Foundation Board elections recently took place, and I was the last one eliminated, one of my proudest accomplishments to date (the link, unfortunately, has since expired.
 Should have taken a screenshot!)

-I thought I’d share some reflections and lessons learned from my candidacy.
+I thought I’d share some reflections and lessons learned from my candidacy (Ed.
+Note: There was a link here, but it has been lost to time).

 It’s a little bit of a weird post to write, but I figure reflection is part of this whole blogging thing; can’t just be how-tos all the time.